 |Ford Servicemen in action.|

 The Torch Murder Case--as it became known--was rapidly brought to a successful conclusion.
 After speedy court proceedings, the accused were indicted, pleaded guilty, and sentenced in the same session.
-They were hustled down the back stairs of the courthouse and shoved into the backseat of a souped-up Lincoln, driven by Harry Bennett himself, with a three car police escort.
-They were delivered alive to Jackson Prison--forty-six miles west of Ypsilanti.
+They were hustled down the back stairs of the courthouse and shoved into the backseat of a souped-up Lincoln driven by Harry Bennett himself with a three car police escort.
+The murderous trio were delivered alive to Jackson Prison--forty-six miles west of Ypsilanti.

 For more information on Harry Bennett, check out a previous post: http://fornology.blogspot.com/2012/09/ford-henchman-harry-bennett-and-his.html